foundriesio/docs/source/reference-manual/linux/linux-supported.rst

 The table below shows the corresponding ``MACHINE`` for a device.

 .. warning::
-   Do not change this value, as it will be declined by the FoundriesFactory® CI.
+   Do not change this value, as it will be declined by the FoundriesFactory™ Platform CI.
    If needed, please ask a `support engineer <https://support.foundries.io>`_.